wizcamp/wizcamp-realms-demo/session-guides/SESSION-03-instruction.md

 - ✅ **Self-documenting** - Clear intent and available options

 - **Today's Constants:** SCREENS object with SPLASH, PLAYING, GAME_OVER
-- **Professional Practice:** "Real apps have hundreds of constants for maintainability"
+- **Best Practice:** "Real apps have hundreds of constants for maintainability"

 ### **Slide 7: Conditional Rendering - Controlling What Users See 🔀**